 - : the context vector for word (column of )

-- : vocabulary size
+- : vocabulary size (total number of words in the vocabulary)

-The softmax denominator sums over all vocabulary words, ensuring the probabilities sum to 1.
 This is the same formulation as Skip-gram, but with the averaged context vector replacing the single center word embedding.

 From Probability to Loss

 Training requires a loss function that measures prediction quality.
 The natural choice is cross-entropy loss, which penalizes the model for assigning low probability to the correct center word.
-Taking the negative logarithm of the probability gives us:

 This loss has an intuitive interpretation.
 The first term, , wants to maximize the dot product between the context representation and the correct word, pushing them to align in embedding space.
 The second term, the log-sum-exp, acts as a normalizing penalty that prevents all dot products from growing unboundedly large.
+Without this term, the model could trivially reduce loss by scaling all vectors to infinity.

 The Corpus Objective